-- The sky appears to rotate around the N (or S) celestial poles. - If you are standing at the poles, nothing rises or sets. - If you are standing at the equator, everything rises & sets 90° to the horizon.
+- As the Earth rotates, the sky appears to us to rotate in the opposite direction. - The sky appears to rotate around the N (or S) celestial poles. - If you are standing at the poles, nothing rises or sets. - If you are standing at the equator, everything rises & sets 90° to the horizon.